mattleibow/ComicVineApi/README.md

-# ComicVineApi
+# Comic Vine API

-A beautiful .NET API that wraps the awesome Comic Vine rest API.
+A beautiful .NET API that wraps the awesome Comic Vine REST API.

+## Requirements

+You will need an API key from https://comicvine.gamespot.com/api.